 // No render — this tool doesn't show UI

 };The search_code tool calls the server to run rg, then shows results as a persistent card using pushAndForget.
 The user sees what the AI found, but the tool does not wait — the AI keeps working.
+This tool uses defineTool for type-safe display props, and displayStrategy: "stay" so results remain visible throughout the conversation.

 import { z } from "zod";

-import type { ToolConfig, SlotRenderProps } from "glove-react";
+import { defineTool } from "glove-react";

-export const searchCode: ToolConfig = {
+export const searchCode = defineTool({

 name: "search_code",